ruthjomo/GitSearch/README.md

 # Technologies Used

-HTML:5 for giving the structure of the webpage.
+*HTML:5 for giving the structure of the webpage.
-CSS:3 for styling the webpage.
+*CSS:3 for styling the webpage.
-Bootstrap for more styling of the webpage.
+*Bootstrap for more styling of the webpage.
-JavaScript: Creation of responsive, interactive elements of the page, enhancing the user experience.
+*JavaScript: Creation of responsive, interactive elements of the page, enhancing the user experience.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

 # SetUp
 Here is the project live link.